-Karsten (2007) tested the photosynthetic ability of Saccharina latissima under acute 2 and5 day exposure to salinity treatments ranging from 5-60 psu.
+Karsten (2007) tested the photosynthetic ability of Saccharina latissima under acute 2 and 5 day exposure to salinity treatments ranging from 5-60 psu.
 A control experiment was also carried at 34 psu.
 Saccharina latissima showed high photosynthetic ability at >80% of the control levels between 25-55 psu.
 The affect of long-term salinity changes (>5 days) or salinity >60 PSU on Saccharina latissima' photosynthetic ability was not tested.
-The hypersaline tolerance of Dendrodoa grossularia is unknown.

 Sensitivity assessment.
-The evidence suggests that Saccharina latissima can tolerate short-term (<5 days) exposure to hypersaline conditions of ≥40‰.
-Resistance has been assessed as 'High', resilience as 'High'.
-The sensitivity of this biotope to an increase in salinity has been assessed as 'Not Sensitive'.
+The evidence suggests that Saccharina latissima can tolerate exposure to hypersaline conditions of \geq 40‰.
+However, optimal salinities for Laminaria hyperborea growth are assumed to be 30-35 psu.
+Hence, increases in salinity to >40‰ may cause mortality for Laminaria hyperborea.
+Resistance has been assessed as 'Low', resilience as 'Medium'.
+The sensitivity of this biotope to an increase in salinity has been assessed as 'Medium'.